wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 ####In Brief
 A field test to pull your eyes to the periphery and the wilderness beyond.
-Durational, from sunset every night, this ‘depth of field’ illusion nestles amidst trees, forming a hidden landscape made immersive by sound and a moment of rural tranquility amidst urban chaos.
+Durational, from sunset every night, this 'depth of field' illusion nestles amidst trees, forming a hidden landscape made immersive by sound — a moment of rural tranquility amidst urban chaos.

 Coming to life at dusk, *Field Test in Garageland* is experienced by looking out from within an empty garage, immersing its audience in a world far from its building-site surroundings.